 Black and Blue (1976) : not the most famous Stones LP, nor the most critically lauded one but a really good and fun record to listen to as far as I am concerned.
-Enter Ron Wood, from the Faces fame and old acquaintance of the band for a very long time, and his sense of fun on one side and obedience to Keith Richards on the other one.
+Enter Ron Wood, from the Faces fame and old acquaintance of the band for a very long time, and his sense of fun and obedience to Keith Richards.
 An LP full of soulful or reggae-sounding tracks but never close to pastiche to my mind.
 A great party record to play loud and ideal to enjoy the summer.
 (8/10).
 Key tracks : “Hot Stuff”, “Melody” & “Fool to Cry”.

 Some Girls (1978) : and back to absolute greatness.
 I (re)discovered this album recently with the excellent 2011 2-CD reissue and I must admit I had forgotten what a masterpiece that was.
 Recorded in the Paris suburbs (Boulogne-Billancourt) but mainly written by Mick about his life in New York, this album is clearly led by Jagger who was then driving the band due to Richards’ junkie situation.
 The single “Miss You” was obviously influenced by disco and Jagger’s nightlife in NY (Club 54 amongst others) but all styles can be found in this amazing groovy LP from pure rock to country-sounding ballads (9.5/10).
 Key tracks : “Miss You”, “Some Girls” & “Beast of Burden“.
 For more, please read the dedicated book on “Some Girls” in the great 33 1/3 series.